 Since migrating to the Azure public cloud, the private equity firm has experienced the following benefits:

 The firm realised its need for regular modifications to hardware and services was not feasible in the long run, as it required a significant investment of both time and money, which could be utilised in more rewarding ways.
 In some instances, resources needed upgrading before they were even used, a clear sign the organisation was operating inefficiently.
-Today, with Azure, the firm can adopt new applications and services and scale existing ones with ease, and as and when demands change.
+Today, with Azure, the firm can adopt new applications and services and scale existing ones with ease, and as needed when demands change.
 Thus, enabling the business to operate with flexibility and adaptability overall.

 Reduced Operating Costs

 Switching from an on-premise model to the public cloud meant the firm no longer paid large sums upfront for installations.
 The firm has also freed up costs associated with maintenance of on-premise infrastructure and systems, as well as those associated with efforts to reduce downtime.
 The need for a separate infrastructure dedicated to backup and disaster recovery also cost the firm a significant amount annually.
 As well as it being a cheaper model, Azure Cloud Services are charged either per user or by use, giving the firm certainty around recurring costs.
 Furthermore, when not in use, resources can be switched off to save costs.

 With physical servers and hardware in place previously, the firm risked facing outages in the event of natural disasters, fires, and general damage to tangible infrastructure.
 Moving to Microsoft Azure, which is specifically designed for business use, means the firm has one less thing to worry about in the event of an unprecedented disruption, with its assets and data securely stored in the cloud.
 Overall, the firm has lowered risks of downtime and is more confident with increased operational resilience.